Back to: ASP.NET Core Tutorials For Beginners and Professionals

-In this article, I am going to discuss the ASP.NET Core Main Method in details.
-Please read our previous article where we discussed the ASP.NET Core Project File in detail.
-As part of this article, we are going to discuss the following two important concepts in detail.
+In this article, I am going to discuss the ASP.NET Core Main Method in detail.
+Please read our previous article where we discussed ASP.NET Core Project File.
+As part of this article, we are going to discuss the following three important pointers in detail.

-- The significance of ASP.NET Core Main Method.
+- The significance of the ASP.NET Core Main Method.

-Once you click on the OK button, it will create the ASP.NET Core Web Application with the following structure.
+Once you click on the Create button, it will take some time and will create the Empty ASP.NET Core Web Application with the following file and folder structure.

-As you can see from the above image, we have a file with the name Program.cs.
-The Program.cs file of our ASP.NET Core Web Application contains the following code.
+As you can see from the above image, we have a class file with the name Program.cs.
+The Program.cs class file of our ASP.NET Core Web Application contains the following code.

 Now the question is, here we are not creating a console application, here we create an ASP.NET Core Web Application.
 Then why do we have a Main() method in the ASP.NET Core Web Application?